 Live Well Senior Program

-Created the Live Well Senior Program, with free and low cost membership-based options to help individuals ages 55 and above navigate the healthcare system by providing access to health information, resources, and wellness and prevention programs.
+The Live Well Senior Program provides free and low cost membership-based options to help individuals ages 55 and above navigate the health care system by providing access to health information.

 Glendale Healthy Kids

-A community-based collaborative relationship among health care providers throughout Glendale, Healthy Kids provides free medical and dental care, therapy and other health services to children of families unable to afford health care.
+A community-based collaborative relationship among health care providers throughout Glendale, Glendale Healthy Kids provides free medical and dental care, therapy and other health services to children of families unable to afford health care.
 More than 150 health care providers donate hours of free service to this program.
-Click here to visit their Web site.